sweattep/modern_quotes/README.md

 >we can tell a story within a story a lot of times, not because you came up with it the night before or before the match or while you were talking about spots, but it happens organically

+>Metaprogramming allows you to generate language level analysis and interpretation features such as parsers, lexers, and abstract syntax trees.
+Be sure to benchmark any user defined functions which use metaprogramming features to ensure there are clear performance expectations and limits defined before releasing them.

 >I always believe that the easy way is the right way

 >Make your own shows with private funding and get them out there asap and everywhere you can